nethesis/nethserver-enterprise-docs/administrator-manual/en/accounts.rst

 On the other hand, the local OpenLDAP provider is more easy to install and configure.

-In the end, if the SMB file sharing protocol support is not required an LDAP provider is the best choice.
+In the end, if the SMB file sharing protocol support is not required, an LDAP provider is the best choice.